 When you select 'Matte' for the edge fill of a border, drop border, or shadow, you can create a combination of color 1 and color 2 using a wipe pattern generated by the dedicated pattern generator.
+Use the following procedure.

-1 In the <Edge Fill> group of the Edge menu, select [Matte], then press [Matte Adjust].
+In the <Edge Fill> group of the Edge menu, select [Matte], then press [Matte Adjust].